kennethgoodman/random_math_problems/README.md

 # random_math_problems
-A folder of many math problems I have found interesting
+A folder of math problems I find interesting

+Accepting Pull Requests for any problem